Historically notable Scout camps: Owasippe Scout Reservation

-In 1911, the Chicago Area Council founded Camp Owasippe near Whitehall, Michigan.
+In 1911, the Chicago Area Council founded Owasippe Scout Camps near Whitehall, Michigan.
 Starting with 40 acres, the camp eventually grew to 14000 acres in size.
 The reservation lies within the boundaries of Manistee National Forest.
 The Northwest border of the camp is formed in part by the White River.
+The reservation is composed of sub-camps within the property.
+The current operating sub-camps are Camp Blackhawk (Scouts BSA camp), Camp Wolverine (Scouts BSA and Cub Scouts), and Camp Reneker (Family Camp).
+There is also a high adventure base at Owasippe featuring a high ropes course, river trips on the White River, mountain biking, ATV courses, and a horse ranch.

+Owasippe is currently staffed by 200 Scouters serving an average of 5,000 Scouts over 7 weeks every season.

 Camp Parsons

 Camp Parsons, located on the Hood Canal near Brinnon, Washington, was founded in 1919 by the Chief Seattle Council.
 The 165 acre property is a former logging camp and is the oldest continuous BSA camp in the Western United States.
 The camp was named after the council's first president, Reginald Parsons, who purchased and donated it to the Scouts.

 Scouthaven

 Located near Arcade, New York, Scouthaven was founded 1918 by the Buffalo Council.
 At first, the camp was named Camp Crystal, after Crystal Lake.
 It was renamed to Scouthaven in 1923.
 Early in its history, Scouts arrived on a "milk train" that passed by the camp.
 The 400 acre site was an amusement park in the first part of the 20th century.